terramate-io/terramate/README.md

 Terramate comes with sensible defaults so just using it inside a pre existent Git repository should not require any configurations.

-The main exception being for repositories that have a default remote branch other than `origin/main`, in that case to make change detection work you will need to set a customized [project configuration](docs/project-config.md).
+The exception being repositories that have a default remote branch other than `origin/main`, in that case to make change detection work you will need to set a customized [project configuration](docs/project-config.md).